kartikth40/kartikth40/README.md

 <br/>

 ## 🧐 About Me
-- 🌱 &nbsp;  I’m currently learning React (Web Development)
+- 🌱 &nbsp;  I’m currently learning Next.js (Web Development)
 - 💻 &nbsp;  Most of my projects are available on [Github](https://github.com/kartikth40?tab=repositories)
 - 💬 &nbsp;  Want to work on project, feel free to contact me, I am happy to help.
 - ⛩️ &nbsp;  I love watching anime and a big fan of Japanese culture.